GaiusSensei/SCP-TCG/Rulebook/Chapter 1 - Equipment and Zones.md

 ---
 An SCPTCG game consists of the following zones:
 - A shared World zone, which may contain any number of face-up cards.
 All cards in this zone are visible to all players, and any discovered and uncontained anomalies are usually placed here.
-- A shared Undiscovered Anomalies zone, which may contain any number of face-down cards arranged in a stack.
+- Each player have their own Undiscovered Anomalies zone, which may contain any number of face-down cards arranged in a stack.
 All cards in this zone are not visible to any player.
 Anomalies and Events are usually placed here.
 - Each player have their own Site zone, which may contain any number of face-up cards.
 All cards in this zone are visible to all players, and activated personnel, activated items as well as contained anomalies are placed here.
 - Each player have their own Resouces zone, which contains their deck of 52 face-down cards arranged in a stack.
 All cards in this zone are not visible to any player.
 - Each player have their own Neutralized zone, which contains any card that has been removed from the game face-up and arranged in a stack.
 All cards in this zone are visible to all players.